openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringArray(resId: number): Promise&lt;Array&lt;string&gt;&gt;

-Obtains the string array corresponding to the specified resource ID.
+Obtains a string array based on the specified resource ID.
 This API uses a promise to return the result.

 This API is deprecated since API version 9.
-You are advised to use [getStringArrayValue](#getstringarrayvalue9-1) instead.
+You are advised to use [getStringArrayValue](#getstringarrayvalue9-1).

 **System capability**: SystemCapability.Global.ResourceManager